ENHANCE-PET/MOOSE/README.md

     │   └── temp
     └── PET_WB_CORRECTED_1.2.752.37.47.345051852996.20220311.1441.5.430763
 ```
-The generated labels are currently in `nifti` format and for each subject `SUB0XX', the labels will be stored in `MOOSE-SUB0XX/labels'.
+The generated labels are currently in `nifti` format and for each subject `SUB0XX`, the labels will be stored in `SUB0XX/MOOSE-SUB0XX/labels`.

-**Legends for the generated nifti labels:**
+**🤔 Legends for the generated nifti labels**

-Unified labels:
+[1] Unified labels:
 - MOOSE-Non-cerebral-tissues-CT-SUB0XX-XXXX.nii.gz: Multilabel non-cerebral CT segmentations from the subject's CT.
 - MOOSE-unified-PET-CT-atlas.nii.gz: Multilabel MOOSE atlas which should ideally contain all the cerebral (from PT) and non-cerebral tissues (from CT)

-Compartmental labels:
+[2] Compartmental labels:
 - Bones_XXXXX.nii.gz: Multilabel bone segmentations from the subject's CT.
 - Fat-Muscle_XXXXX.nii.gz: Multilabel fat-muscle (skeletal muscle, subcutaneous and visceral fat) segmentations from the subject's CT.
 - Organs_XXXXX.nii.gz: Multilabel abdominal organ segmentations from the subject's CT.
 - Psoas_XXXXX.nii.gz: Psoas muscle segmentations from the subject's CT.
 - Brain_XXXXX.nii.gz: Multilabel hammersmith atlas segmentations from the subject's PT.

-** Statistical measures **
+[3] Individual labels:
+All individual labels can be found inside `SUB0XX/MOOSE-SUB0XX/labels/sim_space/similarity-space/`.
+Each label is a binary mask with their actual region name.
+E.g. 'Aorta' would be named as 'Aorta.nii.gz'.

+**🤔 Statistical measures**

 `MOOSE` also derives statistical measures (Mean, Median, Standard-deviation, Maximum and Minimum) based on the segmentations and they are stored in `MOOSE-SUB0XX/stats` as `.csv` files.

 - XXXXX-ct-hu-values.csv: Hounsfield values of the regions derived from CT
 - XXXXX-ct-volume-stats.csv: Volume of the regions derived from CT
 - XXXXX-SUV-values.csv: SUV values of the regions derived from PT

+**🤔 Segmentation accuracy report**

+- XXXXX-Risk-of-Segmentation-error.csv: An automatically generated report, which highlights the risk of the segmentation errors for each region with the tag `high` or `low`.
+High indicates that the chance of the segmentation being erroenous is high and low indicates vice-versa.

 ## 📖 Citations